-When the Bodhisatta returned home that evening, he saw the king’s elephant and found the king standing at the bottom of the well.
+When the Bodhisatta returned home that evening, he saw the king’s elephant and found the king at the bottom of the well.
 He got the king out with a ladder and then took care of him for a few days, letting him fully recover his strength before heading back to his city.
-When the king left, he made the Bodhisatta promise to come visit him someday, and six weeks later, he did.
+When the king left, he made the Bodhisatta promise to come visit someday; and six weeks later, he did.

 The Bodhisatta slept in the royal park, and the next morning he went to the palace to seek food.
 The king greeted him warmly and showed him great honor, letting him sit on the throne and sharing his own food.
 He built a hut and a covered walkway in the park, provided for all the Bodhisatta’s needs, and ordered the gardener to follow his orders for as long as he chose to stay there.

 The king’s advisors felt the ascetic was unworthy of such honor and took their concerns to the crown prince, who agreed to speak to his father.
 The king then told them the story of how the Bodhisatta had saved his life and he could never repay him enough, even if he handed over his kingdom.
 Now understanding the reason for the king’s support, nobody resented the Bodhisatta anymore.

 A king received one thousand splendid, expensive robes.
 He gave one to each of his five hundred wives and they in turn gave them to Ananda, one of the Buddha’s top disciples, who was their dharma teacher.
 The next morning when they had breakfast, the king asked his wives why they were not wearing their beautiful new clothes.
 When they told him, the king figured Ananda was secretly making money by selling them and got angry, so he went to confront him.